Savindudam/Web-Notepad/README.md

 ## From Author

 This is only a base version of this project which is the version 1.0.
 Upgrades and more new stuff is going to be added to the version 1.1 .
 Looking foward to publish it asap.
-If you find any errors with this code please be kind to report them to my gmail : threnox.exe@gmail.com
+If you find any errors with this code please be kind to report them to my gmail : threnox.exe@gmail.com .
+A small easter Egg is added here to improve the good looking behaviour of this site hope you will notice it .